Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

 Therefore, in the well-posedness theorem for the linear initial boundary value problem \eqref{linear_IBVP} we will only assume Assumption \ref{assumWPlin}.
-Before stating the result, we shall introduce the notion of compatibility conditions for the data of \eqref{linear_IBVP}. \paragraph{\textbf{Compatibility conditions.}} In order to have continuous solutions in time and space, the boundary data at initial time must match the boundary condition at initial time.
-That is, on the edge $(t,x)=(0,0)$ the initial data $u_0$ must satisfy
+Before stating the result, we shall introduce the notion of compatibility conditions for the data of \eqref{linear_IBVP}. \paragraph{\textbf{Compatibility conditions.}} In order to have continuous solutions in time and space, the boundary data at initial time must match the boundary conditions at initial time.
+That is, on the edges $(t,x)=(0, r )$ and $(t,x)=(0,l)$ the initial data $u_0$ and boundary data $V, g$ must satisfy